ARINC 429

-ARINC 429, "Mark33 Digital Information Transfer System (DITS)," is also known as the Aeronautical Radio INC. (ARINC) technical standard for the predominant avionics data bus used on most higher-end commercial and transport aircraft.
+ARINC 429, the "Mark 33 Digital Information Transfer System (DITS)," is the ARINC technical standard for the predominant avionics data bus used on most higher-end commercial and transport aircraft.
 It defines the physical and electrical interfaces of a two-wire data bus and a data protocol to support an aircraft's avionics local area network.

 Technical description

 Medium and signaling

 ARINC 429 is a data transfer standard for aircraft avionics.
 It uses a self-clocking, self-synchronizing data bus protocol (Tx and Rx are on separate ports).
 The physical connection wires are twisted pairs carrying balanced differential signaling.
 Data words are 32 bits in length and most messages consist of a single data word.
 Messages are transmitted at either 12.5 or 100 kbit/s to other system elements that are monitoring the bus messages.
 The transmitter constantly transmits either 32-bit data words or the NULL state (0 Volts).
 A single wire pair is limited to one transmitter and no more than 20 receivers.
 The protocol allows for self-clocking at the receiver end, thus eliminating the need to transmit clocking data.
 ARINC 429 is an alternative to MIL-STD-1553.